 You’re probably familiar with star anise, that lovely star-shaped spice that is a regular ingredient in holiday cooking…particularly in mulling spices for wine or cider, and in desserts like gingerbread.

-Anise seeds, or aniseed, on the other hand, those tiny greyish aromatic seeds, are often used in South American and European holiday cookies and cakes.
+Anise seeds, or aniseed, on the other hand, are tiny grayish aromatic seeds often used in South American and European holiday cookies and cakes.

 Aniseed and star anise have been prominent throughout history to treat respiratory ailments, as a gargle for sore throats, and to soothe digestive problems.
-Aniseed has long been used to create digestive liqueurs, such as sweet Mediterranean Anisette, Greek Ouzo, or Italian Sambuca.
+Aniseed is an ingredient in digestive liqueurs, such as sweet Mediterranean Anisette, Greek Ouzo, or Italian Sambuca.

 4. Rosemary

-Rosemary is an herb that we enjoy in wintertime dishes and the good news is that it’s also super beneficial to health.
+Rosemary is an herb that is super beneficial to health.
 With its anti-bacterial and anti-inflammatory properties, it is a great wintertime herb!

 The phytochemicals (plant nutrients) in rosemary also counteract depression, which occurs more often in winter months.
-As with other healing herbs and spices of winter, we can take advantage of the aromatherapy benefits of rosemary oil, as its vapor aids in reducing winter congestion.
-Additionally, rosemary essential oil can be applied topically to relieve joint stiffness and inflammation.
+As with other healing herbs and spices of winter, we can take advantage of the aromatherapy benefits of rosemary oil, as its vapor helps reduce winter congestion.
+Additionally, apply rosemary essential oil topically to relieve joint stiffness and inflammation.

 5. Ginger

-Ginger, especially in dried form, features widely in wintertime recipes.
-Gingerbread, ginger snaps, ginger in pumpkin recipes…
+Ginger, especially in dried form, features widely in wintertime recipes, like gingerbread, ginger snaps, and ginger in pumpkin recipes.

 Ginger is one of the most fantastic medicinal spices we can include in our diets – especially during winter.
-With its antihistamine and anti-inflammatory properties, ginger is great for alleviating symptoms of congestion and sluggishness during winter months, while soothing headaches and body aches.
+With its antihistamine and anti-inflammatory properties, ginger alleviates symptoms of congestion and sluggishness during winter months, while soothing headaches and body aches.

-In particular, dried ginger is useful (more so than fresh ginger) for keeping our bodies warm…useful during winter months (as opposed to fresh ginger, which can reduce body temperature).
+In particular, dried ginger (more so than fresh ginger) keeps our bodies warm… which is useful during winter months (as opposed to fresh ginger, which can reduce body temperature).

 Aside from its anti-nausea properties that are widely known, ginger is also antibacterial, heart-healthy, anticancer, and great for relieving menstrual cramps.